ZacharieGignac/roomos-macros-extension/README.md

 ### Settings & preferences

-- Automatically restart macro framework when saving a macro
+- Automatically restart macro framework when saving a macro (default: on)
+- Automatically restart macro framework when activating/deactivating a macro (default: on)
 - Schema product selection:
   - Auto: use device detection
   - Choose a specific product to filter schema/IntelliSense
+- Apply xAPI schema to IntelliSense (default: on)
+- Show schema help on hover while typing (default: off)
 - Confirmation prompts:
   - Confirm before deleting a macro
   - Confirm before restarting the Macro Framework